astropy/astropy/docs/io/ascii/base_classes.rst

 Each of these elements is an inheritable class with attributes that control the corresponding functionality.
-In this way the large number of tweakable parameters is modularized into managable groups.
+In this way the large number of tweakable parameters is modularized into manageable groups.
 Where it makes sense these attributes are actually functions that make it easy to handle special cases.